tarcisiotmf/earth-metabolome-initiative.github.io/content/work-in-progress/index.md

   image: ""
 ---

-At the moment we are launching the Earth Metabolome initiative.
+At the moment we are launching the Earth Metabolome Initiative.

 - We have started gathering a consortium of supporting researchers see [EMI Consortium]({{< relref "/people/people" >}})
 - We apply to funding opportunities